Ruelle-Pollicott Decay of Out-of-Time-Order Correlators in Many-Body Systems: Relation between OTOC decay, the Liouvillian gap and chaos parameters

 Overall, this figure highlights that the OTOC decay exponent remains approximately equal to twice the Liouvillian gap for all \(h_x\) values where scrambling-induced relaxation persists.
-For \(h_x > 1.00\), the correspondence becomes less pronounced, likely due to finite-size effects -- larger system sizes would be required to achieve quantitative convergence of both \(\alpha\) and \(\bar{g}\) in this regime.
+For \(h_x > 1.00\), the correspondence becomes less pronounced, likely due to finite-size effects-larger system sizes would be required to achieve quantitative convergence of both \(\alpha\) and \(\bar{g}\) in this regime.
 Nevertheless, even at these modest sizes, a clear qualitative and quantitative agreement is observed, underscoring the robustness of the relationship between the OTOC decay rate and the Liouvillian gap.

-It is worth noting that the decay exponent \( \alpha \) and the Liouvillian gap \( \bar{g} \) qualitatively track the transition between dynamical regimes.
+It is worth noting that the decay exponent $\alpha$ and the Liouvillian gap $\bar{g}$ display a correlated dependence on the system parameters.
 A similar qualitative (and quantitative) behavior of the OTOC decay was previously reported for quantum maps in Ref.~\cite{notenson2023classical}.